ymcui/LERT/README_EN.md

 View more resources released by HFL: https://github.com/ymcui/HFL-Anthology

 ## News
+**Mar 28, 2023 We open-sourced Chinese LLaMA&Alpaca LLMs, which can be quickly deployed on PC.
+Check: https://github.com/ymcui/Chinese-LLaMA-Alpaca**

 2022/11/11 Paper has been uploaded to arXiv.
 Link: https://arxiv.org/abs/2211.05344

-2022/10/26 **Model download links and baseline system results have been updated**.
+2022/10/26 Model download links and baseline system results have been updated.
 The rest of the information will be added later.

 2022/10/18 Thank you for your attention, this project is gradually improving the content.